Schedule view

 You can view the hour count on shifts, tasks, and punches in the schedule view.
 You'll be able to see how many hours a shift, task, or punch is on the actual item:

-You can easily view NOIs and leave requests in the Schedule view.
+You can easily view NOIs and absence requests in the Schedule view.

 Loading indicator

-The top bar in Schedule features a loading indicator.
-It appears as a blue, spinning circle in the top bar:
+The top bar in the schedule features a loading indicator.
+It appears as a blue spinning circle in the top bar:

 The loading indicator will appear as long as Quinyx is working on fetching and displaying new schedule items and/or employees.
-It won't, however, appear when you remove or rearrange data, such as when you filter out data already present in your schedule or when you edit sorting mode in your schedule
+It won't, however, appear when you remove or rearrange data, such as when you filter out data already present in your schedule or when you edit the sorting mode in the schedule.

 Week number

-You'll find the week number above the actual schedule:
+You can view the week number above the schedule.

-- Language setting.
-Depending on country, week numbers can be counted in different ways, if you change the language from Swedish to US English and you'll understand this.
+• Language setting: Depending on your country, week numbers can be counted in different ways.
+If you f.ex. change the language from Swedish to US English and you'll understand this.

 Unassigned shifts

-Unassigned shifts no predefined color but are shown at the top of the Schedule View.
-If an unassigned shift is of a Shift type that has a color, the unassigned shift will be of that color.
+Unassigned shifts have no predefined color and are shown at the top of the schedule view.
+If an unassigned shift is of a shift type that has a color, the unassigned shift will be of that color.

 How do I assign an unassigned shift to an employee?

-- Select the unmanned shift to open the "Edit shift" side panel.
+1. Select the unassigned shift to open the edit shift side panel.

 Employees are sorted by availability first.
-Note that if an employee is unavailable, the "row" is slightly greyed out.
+If an employee is unavailable, the row is slightly greyed out.
 See below:

 Lock schedule period

-It's possible to lock a period in the schedule view in Neo.
+It's possible to lock a period in the schedule view.

-Go to Schedule in the top navigation bar, click on the three dots and then Lock schedule.
+On the top right-hand side of the schedule, click on the three dots and then Lock schedule.

-Select a to date where all schedule data (shifts, punches, absences) will be locked backwards in time.
-You can't make any changes in a locked period, except to attest, unattest punches and absences and adding/editing of manual salary types.
+Select a to-date where all schedule information (shifts, punches, absences) will be locked backward in time.
+You can't make any changes in a locked period, but you can attest and unattest punches and absences.

-You can't add/edit/delete a manual salary type in a locked schedule period:
+You can't add, edit, or delete a manual salary type in a locked schedule period.

 Daybreak